3.8L shell companies identified, struck off during FY18-20

-New Delhi, March 10 (IANS) The Ministry of Corporate Affairs (MCA) has identified and struck off over 3.8 lakh shell companies during FY18-20.
+New Delhi: The Ministry of Corporate Affairs (MCA) has identified and struck off over 3.8 lakh shell companies during FY18-20.

 In a reply to the Rajya Sabha, Minister of State for Finance and Corporate Affairs, Anurag Singh Thakur stated that there is no definition of the term "shell company" in the Companies Act, 2013.